sublimelsp/LSP/docs/src/customization.md

 | Toggle Diagnostics Panel | <kbd>ctrl</kbd> <kbd>alt</kbd> <kbd>m</kbd> | `lsp_show_diagnostics_panel`
 | Toggle Log Panel | unbound | `lsp_show_diagnostics_panel`

-If you want to create new key bindings, different from the ones that are included you might want to make them be active only when there is a language server with a specific [LSP capability](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#initialize) (refer to the `ServerCapabilities` structure in that link) running.
-In that case you can make use of the `lsp.session_with_capability` context.
+If you want to create a new key binding, different from the ones that are included you might want to make it active only when there is a language server with a specific [LSP capability](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#initialize) (refer to the `ServerCapabilities` structure in that link) running.
+In that case, you can make use of the `lsp.session_with_capability` context.
 For example, the following key binding overrides `ctrl+r` to use LSP's symbol provider but only when the current view has a language server with the `documentSymbolProvider` capability and we're in a javascript or a typescript file:

 ```js
 {